Recruit, Re-engage, Renew: How to place more pets into foster homes right now!

 Kelly Duer (Moderator)

-As Foster Care Specialist for Maddie’s Fund, Kelly's focus is on helping shelters and rescue organizations increase lifesaving through the implementation of robust foster care programs.
-Her role includes creating and providing training for organizations and their foster coordinators, writing, assisting with research on foster care and consulting with shelters.
-Her work with foster care and marketing has been featured in many national publications, websites and networks, including Animal Sheltering magazine, the Huffington Post, Best Friends magazine, BarkPost, Catster Magazine, iheartdogs.com and HuffPost Live.
+As Senior Community Solutions Initiative Specialist, Kelly's focus is on helping shelters and rescue organizations increase lifesaving through the implementation of robust foster care programs.
+Her role includes consulting with shelters, creating and providing training for organizations and their foster coordinators, writing and assisting with research on foster care.

 Lisa Ward (Moderator)